VirkSaab/Best-Flat-theme-for-Jupyter-Notebook/README.md

-# Best-custom-theme-for-jupyter-notebook
-Most simple and beautiful design that you can get.
-This is a flat jupyter theme i created.
+# Best flat theme for jupyter notebook
-It is simple and modern looking.
+This custom theme is really beautiful and modern looking.
+It is based on flat design.
+Give it a try!

 How to install: